paidjemz/cpu-tweak/README.md

 and just type <b><i>cputwk</i></b> in your Terminal.

 # Uninstalling
-cd into cpu-tweak dir and follow
+cd into cpu-tweak dir then
 ```
 chmod +x uninstall.sh
 sudo ./uninstall.sh